FrancescoCiriello/camFlowAq/README.md

 Start by loading a camera in a new project folder by running:

-cam = camFlowAq('gentl',1,'Mono8')
+cam = camFlowAq('gentl')

-Tested with JAI Spark 5000-M USB and Matlab 2019a.
+Tested with JAI Spark 5000-M USB / Integrated Webcams and Matlab 2018b-2019a.

 The cheat sheet summarises the methods available for the class.

-The jaiAq.mlx is a live script with further instructions.
+The camFlowAq-README.mlx is a live script with further instructions.
 You can find installation help for using the JAI cameras in MATLAB here.

 Currently under development.